Mast3rwaf1z/Discord-Mobile-RPC/README.md

 # Discord Mobile RPC
 Hi, this project is inspired by the fact that there isn't really a working lightweight solution to have mobile games running with RPC except having a samsung phone...
 The documentation of pypresence was pretty simple so i descided to make something of my own.
-This repo was also created as an answer to [this repository](https://github.com/chinosk6/Arcaea_Discord_Rich_Presence) being in chinese.
+This repo was also created as an answer to [this repository](https://github.com/chinosk6/Arcaea_Discord_Rich_Presence) being in chinese, although it does not have as many features.

 # Requirements
 This was developed on Arch Linux, here's a guide on how to get it running on any Arch Linux machine: